leovxyz/userBackendAPI/README.md

 # UserBackendAPI

 UserBackendAPI is a Node.js-based backend API for user management and data handling.
 It uses Express.js as the web framework and MongoDB for data storage.
-This robust and scalable solution provides a comprehensive set of features for managing user accounts and their associated data.
+It has a comprehensive set of features for managing user accounts and their associated data.

 ## Key Components